Tree Renewal at Prestigious Victorian School keeps Future Bright for Students

 Aside from the Stratacell system, the project also used Citygreen’s RootRain Precinct.

-The RootRain Precinct and ArborVent kits are for central urban locations requiring a permanent irrigation/aeration solution and heavy-duty cast-iron inlet.
-The series have been specially designed to interlock with Citygreen’s range of integrated tree grilles.
+The RootRain Precinct and ArborVent kits (New & Improved Tree Grates Here) are for central urban locations requiring a permanent irrigation/aeration solution and heavy-duty cast-iron inlet.
+The series have been specially designed to interlock with Citygreen’s range of integrated tree grates.
 This provides a tamper resistant system that will also prevent the inlet sinking as a result of any soil settlement around the tree.
+Additionally tree guards were added to help protect against vandalism.

 “Based on past failures of trees in urban environments and damage to surrounding pavements, it’s proof that adequate soil volumes are very important.
 While we were unable to achieve the absolute ideal target soil volume on this project due to budget restraints, we saw any significant improvements to the growing conditions as being beneficial,” Chia said.

-The biggest issue they faced was designing within such a tight budget.
+The biggest issue they faced was designing the tree renewal within such a tight budget.
 Although they had to substitute materials and treatments, Chia said they were “adamant that the Stratacell system had to go in”.

 It’s only been a year since the trees were planted, but Chia said the trees are establishing well.